stevengreen320/SMU-Data-Science-Bootcamp/README.md

 https://github.com/stevengreen320/SMU_June2021_Bootcamp_Homework/tree/main/20-Unsupervised-Learning/Submissions

 ## 21-Deep Learning
-On this assignment, I used deep learning to see if I could train a model to see if charity could get funding.
+On this assignment, I used deep learning to see if I could train a model to see if charity could get funding and the threshold was to be 75% accurate with my learning.
+On this assignment, I learned about different optimizer algorithms.
 Link is here https://github.com/stevengreen320/SMU_June2021_Bootcamp_Homework/tree/main/21-Deep-Learning/Submissions